From BR Bullpen

 Mel Roach signed a $45,000 bonus contract with the Milwaukee Braves, in 1953, following two years at the University of Virginia, where he was a quarterback on the football team.
 Mel also had to remain on the big league roster for two years because of the bonus rule.
 Primarily a second baseman who was also used at first and third base and in the outfield, Roach would hit .238 in his eight major league seasons.

 Mel was hitless in six at-bats playing in only eight games his first two years before entering the United States Navy for two years (1955-1956) during the Korean War.
 On his return in 1957, he was sent to the minor leagues with the Jacksonville Braves of the class A South Atlantic League and also spent time with the Atlanta Crackers of the AA Southern Association.
 Mel had a combined batting average of .304 with 7 homers in 401 at-bats.
-Mel also appeared in 7 games with Braves, the year they won the World Series, beating the New York Yankees 4 games to 3.
+Mel also appeared in 7 games with the big league Braves, the year they won the World Series, beating the New York Yankees 4 games to 3.

 Mel was 30 years old in 1963, and did not want to go back to the minor leagues, where he had spent a decent two years, hitting at a .298 average in 127 games.
 Roach thus left baseball after 1962 and become a bank vice president in his hometown of Richmond, VA.